mwales/chip8/README.md

 # Build instructions

-I have only tested on Ubuntu 14.04 64-bit.
+I have tested regularly on my Ubuntu 14.04 64-bit development platform.
+I have occasionally tested on Windows XP and Windows 10 Tech Preview running in VMs.

 ## Disassembler